dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

     let stream = make(<sequence-stream>,
                       contents: v,
                       direction: #"output");
-    write(stream, #(1, 2, 3, 4, 5, 6, 7, 8, 9));
+    write(stream, #(1, 2, 3));
-    write(stream, "ABCDEF");
+    write(stream, "ABC");
     values(v, stream-contents(stream));

-This example returns as its first value the original vector, whose contents are unchanged, but the second value is a new vector:
+This example returns as its first value the original vector, which was initially filled with all ``#f`` and then with the values from the first call to :gf:`write`, but the second value is a new vector that had to be allocated on the second call to :gf:`write`:

 .. code-block:: dylan

+   #[1, 2, 3, #f, #f]
-    (1, 2, 3, 4, 5, 6, 7, 8, 9, 'A', 'B', 'C', 'D', 'E', 'F')
+   #[1, 2, 3, 'A', 'B', 'C']

 This difference arises because the output stream in the second example does not use a stretchy vector to hold the stream data.
-A vector of at least 15 elements is necessary to accommodate the elements written to the stream, but the vector supplied, *v*, can hold only 5.
-Since the stream cannot change *v* 's size, it must allocate a new vector each time it grows.
+A vector of at least 6 elements is necessary to accommodate the elements written to the stream, but ``v`` can hold only 5.
+Since the stream cannot change ``v``'s size, it must allocate a new vector each time it grows.

 Stream classes
 --------------